 There has never been any evidence that Sheriff Hays was aware of the intentions of the Vigilantes, but there is no question that their conduct disturbed him greatly and caused him concern for the security of his position.
 There is also no doubt that Hays remained a favorite of the Vigilantes.
 Because of the adoption of yet another new County charter, Hays had to face reelection only weeks after the Vigilante had taken and executed prisoners from his jail.
 By this time, Hays was already being challenged for the office of Sheriff.
 On the very night that Hays and the Governor were taking custody of Whittaker and McKenzie, the Whig party was meeting to select a slate of candidates for the September election.
 They endorsed Charles M. Elleard for the position of Sheriff.
 Elleard had served as a City constable in 1850 and at the time of the election ran a bar and oyster room.

 On Election Day, September 3, 1851, Jack Hays became the endorsed candidate of the Democrats as well as the Independent candidate.
 There was at least one concerted effort to steal the election from Hays.
-As the Alta reported, “that in the 11th precinct, where 106 votes were polled, all Democratic as a whole, the name of John C. Hays was scratched on every one, and that of Charles M. Elleard substituted.
-This exhibits some pretty nice electioneering” (Alta, 9-4-1851).
-Nevertheless, Jack Hays easily won reelection as Sheriff with 3,755 votes to his opponent’s 1,928, besting Charles Elleard in every single precinct except in the11th where Hays received no votes at all (Alta, 9-7-51).
+As the Alta reported, in the 11th precinct where 106 votes were polled the name of John C. Hays was scratched on every one, and that of Charles M. Elleard substituted.
+This exhibits some pretty nice electioneering (Alta, 9-4-1851).
+Nevertheless, Jack Hays easily won reelection as Sheriff with 3,755 votes to his opponent's 1,928, besting Charles Elleard in every single precinct except in the11th where Hays received no votes at all (Alta, 9-7-51).

 Construction on the Broadway jail moved slowly, but by the end of September 1851, fifteen of the jail cells had been completed (Greer, p.
 279).
 At the time, the jail population was averaging some fifty prisoners a day.
 During his years as Sheriff, Hays looked for other business opportunities to supplement his income.
 He began purchasing property and toward the end of the year purchased a home for his family on Powell Street.
 He and his chief deputy, John Caperton, also entered into a contract with the State to house State prisoners, since the State penal system was still in its infancy.